MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 Consider the following articles as resources that demonstrate the recommendations highlighted in this article.

-- If you've decided on a hub-spoke topology, use [Hub-spoke network topology in Azure](/azure/architecture/networking/architecture/hub-spoke) as the reference architecture to set up your stamp.
+- For hub-spoke topology, use [this reference architecture](/azure/architecture/networking/architecture/hub-spoke) to set up your initial stamp.

 - Use the following product documentation to build your implementation expertise: